Pavithra-42/Architecting-Jenkins-Pipeline-for-Scale/README.md

 - Two for the Jenkins slaves.

 1.2 Install Jenkins on the Master Node:
-- SSH into the master instance and install Jenkins.
+- SSH into the master instance and install Jenkins using ```https://github.com/Pavithra-42/Jenkins-Course.git```.
 - Configure Jenkins and ensure it's accessible via its web interface.

 1.3 Install Java and Maven on All Instances: